guidou44/ComputerMonitoring/README.md

 ## Usage

-### EmailReports and PackageCapture
+### EmailReports

-- Only works with windows
+- Only works with windows, well it's .NET Framework!
 - Needs to be run as Administrator because of the higher privileges needed to access MSAcpi_ThermalZone
-- you need to add a ReporterConfiguration.xml file with your emails and credentials in directory [Configuration](ComputerRessourcesMonitoring\Configuration).
+- you need to add a ReporterConfiguration.xml file with your emails and credentials in directory [Configuration](ComputerRessourcesMonitoring\Configuration) if you want email notifications.
 (Otherwise, email notification for packet exchange wont work).
 It should look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>